Samaa-Hazem2001/RSA_Cryptography_Cryptanalysis/README.md

 ## How to run 🚀
-1-open Vscode from anaconda
+1-Open Vscode from anaconda

-2-split Terminal and run server file
+2-Split Terminal and run server file

-3-then run client file
+3-Then run client file

-steps in commands:
+Steps in commands:

      python server.py